Java (programming language): Swing application

 Swing is a graphical user interface library for the Java SE platform.
 It is possible to specify a different look and feel through the pluggable look and feel system of Swing.
 Clones of Windows, GTK+, and Motif are supplied by Sun.
 Apple also provides an Aqua look and feel for macOS.
 Where prior implementations of these looks and feels may have been considered lacking, Swing in Java SE 6 addresses this problem by using more native GUI widget drawing routines of the underlying platforms.

 JavaFX application

 JavaFX is a software platform for creating and delivering desktop applications, as well as rich web applications that can run across a wide variety of devices.
-JavaFX is intended to replace Swing as the standard graphical user interface (GUI) library for Java SE, but since JDK 11 JavaFX has not been in the core JDK and instead in a separate module.
+JavaFX is intended to replace Swing as the standard graphical user interface (GUI) library for Java SE, but since JDK 11 JavaFX has not been in the core JDK and is instead available as a separate module.
 JavaFX has support for desktop computers and web browsers on Microsoft Windows, Linux, and macOS.
 JavaFX does not have support for native OS look and feels.